RV safety tips before your adventure

 Carbon monoxide (CO) is a colourless, tasteless, and odourless gas.
 It's known as the “silent killer.”
 It’s produced when gasoline, oil, kerosene, natural gas, wood, or propane burns incompletely.
 In RVs and during camping, these incidents occur too often, even though they can be prevented.
 Check out these tips to keep your next RV adventure fun and safe.

-Test your carbon monoxide detector
+Install and maintain your carbon monoxide alarm

 Watch your generators

 Exhaust leaks from a generator are a common cause of carbon monoxide (CO) incidents.

 - Inspect the generator's exhaust system each time before using it.

 - Don't use your generator if the exhaust system is damaged or making an unusual noise.

 - Camping close to other vehicles that are running their generators?
 Keep your windows and roof vents closed to prevent exhaust from entering your vehicle.

 - If you use a portable generator, place the generator downwind of the RV with the exhaust pointed away from the camping area.